metr0man/duckLogger-injector/README.md

 pip install mpremote
 ```

-Verify that your board is detected:
+Connect your board with a USB cable  and verify that it's detected:

 ```bash
 mpremote connect list
 ```

 ## 4. Install Required MicroPython Packages